drekka/Alchemic/README.md

 * Supports methods and initializer arguments from objects or constants.
 * Objects can be located using class, protocol or unique name searches.
 * Works with implementation variables and methods, minimising public declarations.
-* Automatic array boxing for injection.
+* Automatic array boxing for injections.
 * Automatic handling of UIApplicationDelegate instances.
 * Support for NSUserDefaults and Apple's cloud based key-value stores.
 * and much, much more.